-As of the date of this report, the following hotels: Fiesta Inn Ciudad Juarez, Fiesta Inn Monclova, Fiesta Inn Leon, Fiesta Inn Aguascalientes, Fiesta Inn Guadalajara, Fiesta Inn Queretaro, Fiesta Inn Monterrey La Fe, Fiesta Inn Saltillo, Fiesta Inn Chihuahua, Fiesta Inn Mexicali, Fiesta Inn Toluca, Fiesta Inn Tlalnepantla, One Patriotismo, One Queretaro, Fiesta Inn Xalapa and One Xalapa, which had been indirectly owned by the company, became hotels operated by the Company.
+As of the date of this report, the following hotels: Fiesta Inn Ciudad Juarez, Fiesta Inn Monclova, Fiesta Inn Leon, Fiesta Inn Aguascalientes, Fiesta Inn Guadalajara, Fiesta Inn Queretaro, Fiesta Inn Monterrey La Fe, Fiesta Inn Saltillo, Fiesta Inn Chihuahua, Fiesta Inn Mexicali, Fiesta Inn Toluca, Fiesta Inn Tlalnepantla, One Patriotismo, One Queretaro, Fiesta Inn Xalapa and One Xalapa, which had been indirectly owned by the Company, became hotels operated by the Company.
+The Fiesta Inn Monterrey Centro hotel with 231 rooms ceased to be operated by the Company since January 1, 2016.

-With respect to investment plans for the remodeling of own and leased hotels and the Fiesta Americana Cozumel facility allocated to timeshares, please see section 2), The Company, History and Development in this Annual Report.
+With respect to investment plans for the remodeling of own and leased hotels and the Fiesta Americana Cozumel facility allocated to Vacation club, please see section 2), The Company, History and Development in this Annual Report.

-xi) Judicial, Administrative or Arbitral proceedings
+xi) Judicial, Administrative or Arbitral Proceedings